-My first professional quality game was created before I hit 16 and, whilst this was not published, formed part of the portfolio that helped me find employment after leaving college.
+My first professional quality game was created on the Sinclair Spectrum before I hit 16 and, whilst this was not published, formed part of the portfolio that helped me find employment after leaving college.

 I’ve had the pleasure of working with some of the best retro computer systems of the ’80s; the Sinclair Spectrum, then Amstrad CPC, Nintendo Gameboy, NES and Sega MegaCD finally ending up developing on the original Sony Playstation.